sourcegraph/handbook/content/sales/sdrteam.md

 ## Inbound Workflow

-See [How we use Salesforce] (../sales/salesforce#lead-object/index.md to learn more about Inbound Lead Creation, and Lead to Opportunity Converstion Workflow
+See [How we use Salesforce] (../sales/salesforce#lead-object/index.md to learn more about SDR Inbound Workflow.

 ## Outbound Workflow (TBD)